EJ Moreno on the most underrated horror movies of the 1990s…

 While the 90s didn’t have the number of iconic entries as the 80s, it’s easy to forget just how good horror fans had in the 90s—this decade brought up hits like Scream, Silence of the Lambs, Audition, and The Sixth Sense.
 With these fantastic films, it’s easy to overlook some movies that are just as good and possibly even better.

 The decade isn’t all just sequels and Wes Craven knock-offs; the global film industry set out to scare its viewers with impressive terror.
 For this list, we will dive into some of the best obscure, underappreciated, and hidden gems in the world of 90s horror.
-Join us for this list below…
+Read the list below or check out the video version of the article here…

 Dead Alive (a.k.a.
 Braindead) (1992)